tnballo/high-assurance-rust/src/chp4/attack_1.md

 ```

 * This time, we remembered that appending to a string in C requires manually re-allocating  the backing memory (via `realloc()`).
 We no longer assume an 11-character `Hello World` return, instead we compute the string's length dynamically via `strlen`.

+    * We make sure to call `strlen` after checking that `greeting` is non-null, otherwise it would dereference a null pointer, resulting in UB.

     * As a quirk, the reported length doesn't include the null-terminator (although it must be present for `strlen` to report a correct result).
 That's why we call `realloc` with `greeting_len + 2` - accounting for both the space to add `!` and to append a new null byte.